Splinter (political party)

 Splinter is a political party in the Netherlands.
-It was founded in December 2020 by Femke Merel van Kooten, who has led it since and served as its lijsttrekker in the 2021 general election.
-It has a progressive, secular and social liberal ideology.
+It was founded in December 2020 by Femke Merel van Kooten, who has led it since and served as its lead candidate in the 2021 general election.
+It has a secular and social liberal ideology.

 History

-The party was founded in December 2020 by Femke Merel van Kooten-Arissen, who had been an independent member of the House of Representatives since 16 July 2019.
+The party was founded in December 2020 by Femke Merel van Kooten, who had been an independent member of the House of Representatives since 16 July 2019.
 She was first elected for the Party for the Animals in the 2017 election.
-The party participated in the 2021 election, but did not receive enough votes for a seat in the House of Representatives.

 The party's logo is a multi-colored phoenix, a mythical creature reborn from its own ashes over and over again.
-It is a reference to the COVID-19 pandemic from which the Netherlands will have to resurrect, but the phoenix also symbolizes the political career of Van Kooten-Arissen.
+It is a reference to the COVID-19 pandemic from which the Netherlands will have to resurrect, but the phoenix also symbolizes the political career of Van Kooten.

 In 2020, the party was offered a 250,000 Euro donation by a Russian citizen, Vadim Belikov, a co-founder of the Night Wolves movement.
 The party rejected it and notified Dutch security services.

+The party participated in the 2021 general election, but did not receive enough votes for a seat in the House of Representatives.
+In the 2022 municipal elections, Splinter won a seat in the municipal council of Woerden, which was taken up by Van Kooten.